arangodb/docs/3.11/indexing-geo.md

 are mainly toggled by using the `geoJson` field when creating the index.

 This index assumes coordinates with the latitude between -90 and 90 degrees and the longitude between -180 and 180 degrees.
-A geo index will ignore all documents which do not fulfill these requirements.
+A geo index ignores all documents which do not fulfill these requirements.

 ### GeoJSON Mode